Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to tedizolid, any other medications, or any of the ingredients in tedizolid tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have any medical conditions.
+- tell your doctor if you have or have ever had low white blood cells.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking tedizolid, call your doctor.